ijl/orjson/README.md

 `datetime.timezone.utc`, a timezone instance from the python3.9+ `zoneinfo` module, or a timezone instance from the third-party `pendulum`, `pytz`, or `dateutil`/`arrow` libraries.

+It is fastest to use the standard library's `zoneinfo.ZoneInfo` for timezones.

 `datetime.time` objects must not have a `tzinfo`.